A Low Cost Relativistic Algebraic Diagrammatic Construction Method Based on Cholesky Decomposition and Frozen Natural Spinors for Electronic Ionization, Attachment and Excitation Energy Problem: Results and discussion

-The SS-FNS method maintains a relatively stable error profile, with errors staying below 0.2 eV even at $10^{-2}$, and gradually reducing to less than 0.01 eV at tighter thresholds.
-The inclusion of perturbative corrections improves the convergence behavior of the SS-FNS-ADC(3) method, although its effect is small.
-It confirms that the SS-FNS-EE-ADC(3) scheme is not only accurate but also stable with respect to the choice of truncation threshold.
-In contrast, the FNS approach requires a very tight threshold (e.g.,$10^{-6}$ or better) to achieve comparable accuracy, making it less practical in such contexts.
-It is noteworthy that at a truncation threshold of $10^{-4.5}$ the SS-FNS-EE-ADC(3) approach retains 132 out of 382 virtual spinors, corresponding to a truncation of approximately 65\% of the virtual space.
-Under the same threshold, the FNS-ADC(3) method retains 128 virtual spinors, a 66\% truncation.
-Despite the comparable levels of truncation, the corrected SS-FNS-EE-ADC(3) scheme achieves markedly superior accuracy, exhibiting an absolute error of only 0.0096 eV, in contrast to the significantly larger error of 0.46 eV observed for the FNS-ADC(3) approach.
-This highlights the efficacy of the relativistic SS-FNS-EE-ADC(3) in reliably recovering canonical-level accuracy even under aggressive truncation conditions.
-A truncation threshold of $10^{-4.5}$ has been employed for all subsequent excitation energy calculations across atoms and molecules in this section.
+The SS-FNS method maintains a relatively stable error profile, with errors remaining below 0.2 eV even at a threshold of $10^{-2}$, and gradually decreasing to less than 0.01 eV at tighter thresholds.
+The inclusion of perturbative corrections for the truncation improves the convergence behavior of the SS-FNS-CD-EE-ADC(3) method, although the effect is small.
+This confirms that the SS-FNS-CD-EE-ADC(3) scheme is not only accurate but also stable with respect to the choice of truncation threshold.
+In contrast, the FNS approach requires a very tight threshold (e.g.,$10^{-6}$ or tighter) to achieve comparable accuracy, making it less practical in such contexts.
+It is noteworthy that at a truncation threshold of $10^{-4.5}$, the SS-FNS-CD-EE-ADC(3) approach retains 132 out of 382 virtual spinors, corresponding to a truncation of approximately 65\% of the virtual space.
+Under the same threshold, the FNS-CD-ADC(3) method retains 128 virtual spinors, corresponding to a truncation of 66\%.
+Despite comparable levels of truncation, the corrected SS-FNS-CD-EE-ADC(3) scheme achieves markedly superior accuracy, exhibiting an absolute error of only 0.0096 eV, in contrast to the significantly larger error of 0.46 eV observed for the FNS-CD-ADC(3) approach.
+This result highlights the efficacy of the relativistic SS-FNS-CD-EE-ADC(3) approach in reliably recovering canonical-level accuracy even under aggressive truncation conditions.
+A truncation threshold of $10^{-4.5}$ was employed for all subsequent excitation energy calculations across atoms and molecules in this section.

-\subsubsection{Excitation energies and fine-structure splitting of Ga$^+$, In$^+$, and Tl$^+$}
+\subsubsection{Excitation energies and fine-structure splitting of Ga$^{+}$, In$^{+}$, and Tl$^{+}$}